Master of Studies in Law (MSL) Degree

 The MSL Program Benefit

-This master in laws program will provide you with an education about law and the legal process.
+The master in laws program is a classroom-based degree program at the University of Pittsburgh School of Law that will provide you with an education about law and the legal process.

 - Read cases decided by courts, statutes passed by legislatures, and regulations issued by administrative agencies.